Code-Institute-Submissions/interactive-frontend-project-8/README.md

 ## UX
 ### The ideal user:
-*age 10+
+* age 10+
-*Seeking memory training challenges
+* Seeking memory training challenges

 ### User Stories:
-1.As a user : As a new visitor to the site I want the page to be intuitive and  easily navigated.
+1. As a user : As a new visitor to the site I want the page to be intuitive and  easily navigated.
-1.As a user: As a new visitor I want clear instructions of the how to play the game.
+1. As a user: As a new visitor I want clear instructions of the how to play the game.
-1.As a user: I want a game that responds quickly to my interaction.
+1. As a user: I want a game that responds quickly to my interaction.
-1.As a User: I want a game that challenges my memory in a fun way.
+1. As a User: I want a game that challenges my memory in a fun way.
-1.As a user: I want a clear indication of how my progress is during the game.
+1. As a user: I want a clear indication of how my progress is during the game.
-1.As a user: I want to be able to exit the game easily at any point.
+1. As a user: I want to be able to exit the game easily at any point.

 ## How To Play